nic-dgl103/Exercise-1---Basic-Website/README.md

 ### Step 1: Create a basic website
 1. Create the website structure:
     * Read “Add files to your website folder” in the VS Code Reference Guide.
     * In your local exercise repository, create a new file called *index.html*, a file called *style.css* and a folder called *images*.
 Notice that these names are all lowercase because that is best practice when naming files and folders.
-Your repository also includes the assignment readme file, you don’t have to delete the readme file -- it does no harm and wouldn’t be visible when visitors view the website through a browser, but know that the readme file wouldn’t be present in a real website’s folder.
+Your repository also includes the assignment readme file and a gitignore file, you don’t have to delete these files -- they do no harm and wouldn’t be visible when visitors view the website through a browser.
 2. Prep your HTML page:
     * Read “Add skeleton code” in the VS Code Reference Guide.
     * In VS Code, open *index.html* and add the HTML skeleton code.
 Add an HTML comment in the head element of the HTML code including: the term, the course code, your section number, your student name, and the name of the exercise.
 Example: